GalalHamoudy/obsidian/Threat intelligence/CTIA.md

 https://www.mandiant.com/

-Valkyrie Unknown File Hunter (UFH) is a lightweight scanner that identifies unknown and potentially malicious files on the network.
+**Valkyrie Unknown File Hunter (UFH)** is a lightweight scanner that identifies unknown and potentially malicious files on the network.
 After scanning the systems, it classifies all audited files as "Safe," "Malicious," or "Unknown."
 While "Safe" files are deemed safe and "Malicious" files are deleted immediately, it is in the "Unknown" category that most zero-day threats are found. https://wiki.itarian.com/frontend/web/topic/how-to-use-unknown-file-hunter

-Tableau is a data visualization tool that helps people see and understand data.
+**Tableau** is a data visualization tool that helps people see and understand data.
 It is particularly efficient in handling massive and variable data sets used in big data operations with Al and machine learning.
 Tableau can connect to a wide variety of data sources, including databases, spreadsheets, and cloud-based applications.
 It can then be used to create interactive visualizations that can be shared with others. https://www.tableau.com/

-Of course.
-This is an excellent question at the heart of proactive cybersecurity.

 ### What is Threat Modeling?